wp-plugins/formidable/readme.txt

 * PRO: Updated timestamp in CSV to adjust for WordPress timezone selection
 * PRO: Updated value in CSV for file upload fields
 * PRO: Updated timezone used in CSV export
+* PRO: Include comments in the CSV export
 * PRO: Added column in CSV for value for fields that are set to use separate values
 * PRO: Removed border styling from the container around radio and checkbox fields
 * PRO: Added frm_order_display hook